 Coherentism and Foundationalism:

 Are we coherentist or foundationalist?
 I suppose we are closer to coherentist, but we wouldn’t maintain that a belief is solely justified by it’s relationship to another belief.
 I also suppose that we don’t start with all beliefs being the same.
+These are both narrow reductive views of justification.
 Some beliefs are of different importance.
 We have God as our ultimate authority and we have ourselves are proximate starting points.
+Instead of a foundation or a web, we think it is more like a room.
+A child’s playroom in which knowledge is like the various toys and so forth.
+Without the light, none of the toys would be useful and the light bulb represents the Christian God and the light rays his revelation.